Evolution Equity Partners Expands Cybersecurity Focused Investment Platform

 The firm expands capital base, team and access to best of breed software companies amidst growing investment opportunity

-NEW YORK, PALO ALTO, Calif. and ZURICH, Germany, Dec.
+NEW YORK and PALO ALTO, Calif., Dec.
 23, 2020 /PRNewswire/ -- Evolution Equity Partners expands cybersecurity investment platform in 2020 as a leading investor in the segment.
 The firm grows its capital base, AUM, team and partnerships with best of breed software companies as the cybersecurity investment opportunity rapidly grows.

 Investments in 2020